pingbird/notes/notes/opinions/keyboards.md

 ## Keycaps

-As any perfectly sane person with a lot of time would do, I sanded off the top all the keycaps by hand:
+As any perfectly sane person with a lot of time would do, I sanded off the top all the keycaps by hand (ft.
+Dash!):

 ![[20230421_015107.jpg]]